Lao New Year: History

-Lao New Year is a popular English name for a traditional celebration known in Laos as "Pi Mai" or "Songkran" (in Lao language).
+Lao New Year is a popular English name for a traditional celebration known in Laos as "Pi Mai" (in Lao language).
 Lao New Year is widely celebrated festival in Laos.
 The festival is also celebrated by the Lao in Australia, Canada, France, the UK and the US.

 Lao New Year takes place in April, the hottest time of the year in Laos, which is also the start of the monsoon season.
 Lao New Year takes place at virtually the same time as the new year celebrations of many countries in South Asia such as Bangladesh, Cambodia, China (Dai People of Yunnan Province), India, Myanmar, Nepal, Thailand, and Sri Lanka.

 Festival dates

 The official festival lasts for three days from 14 to 16 April, although celebrations can last more than a week in towns such as Luang Prabang.
 The first day is the last day of the old year.
 Houses and villages are properly cleaned on the first day.
 Perfume, water and flowers are also prepared for the Lao New Year.
 The second day of the festival is the "day of no year", a day that falls in neither the old year or the new year.
 The last day of the festival marks the start of the new year.
 In Laos, Lao New Year is a government holiday, with state offices closed during those three days.